g41797/sputnik/README.md

 ## Less You Know, the Better You Sleep
-sputnik doesn't use any server information and only assumes that server configuration and connection are required for functioning.
+sputnik doesn't use any server information and only assumes that *server configuration* and *server connection* are required for functioning.

 ### Server Configuration